Goldilockteam/neon-wallet/webserv/README.md

 # *** from within the Docker machine: ***

 # use ssl.sh to launch your local instance
+$ (You can use ". http.sh" to start without HTTPS)
 . ssl.sh

 # update your local OS hosts file to contain entry: